scale-it/algo-builder/docs/guide/algob-web.md

 - add a yaml loader
 - allow imports from outside `/src` in react app (so these could be bundled in webpack config)

+## Helper methods

+All web-modes classes expose helper methods to improve developer's experience with the framewok.
+These methods can be also found under the same name and for most of the time with the same interfaces in `Runtime`, and `Deployer`.
+These methods enable users to use `algosdk` types like `Transaction` and `SignedTransaction`.
+List of the methods:
+- `makeTx` - converts `execParams` and returns `Transaction` object
+- `signTx` - signes `Transaction` and returns `SignedTransaction` object.
+- `makeAndSignTx` - combines funcnionality of the two methods listed above
+- `sendTxAndWait` - sends `SignedTransaction` and waits for the response that is returned to the user.